aroundthecode/pathfinder/README.md

 - Deploy [pathfinder-web] over a path accessible by your favorite web browser (Apache or even local path will fit)

+- Read [Pathfinder User Guide] to start analyzing your projects

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)